TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Multiple official servers
+	- Picking best
+	- Do this once we have pinging implemented, which we want with the list of community servers

 - Masterserver
+	- For now, we'll update it manually whenever the need arises
+	- NAT punchthrough builtin
+	- Connect on Browse

 - Website server status
 	- Game servers have a built-in http server?